[campaign] exclusive

 As part of the brand strategy, both statements are essential guidelines for your startup and are of interest to stakeholders, investors, and talent.
 A mission statement outlines the fundamental purpose of the company, its primary activities, and the value it provides, concentrating on the present and answering the questions of “what”, “for whom”, and “how”.
 A vision statement articulates the company's long-term aspirations, goals, and the desired future state it aims to achieve.

+• Color palette: A set of primary and secondary colors that convey the company’s personality and values while ensuring flexibility.
 While certain industries have typical colors, choosing a palette that stands out from competitors can be beneficial.
 Not every financial service needs to be blue: the Fintech unicorn Klarna shines in a powerful pink, for instance.

 Your brand strategy should be the starting point for each and every decision you make, whether it be on a verbal or visual level.
 Strong communication aligned to your strategy is as important for a Saas company as for a sportswear brand: it increases your customer loyalty, brand recognition, and communicates your value proposition clearly with easy-to-understand language and branded illustrations and animations.

-Are you characterized by progressiveness, playfulness, disruption, and idealism?
+Are you characterized by progress, playfulness, disruption, and idealism?
 Or do you lean towards tradition, seriousness, familiarity, and realism?
 These character traits shape your brand identity, both visually and verbally.
 For instance, a brand aiming for exclusivity and stability might opt for a more neutral style, while a vibrant and dynamic brand may embrace boldness and playfulness.

 2.1.
 Who are you?
 Define your brand personality.